 - Plant Something: Plant something outside or inside and ask your child to observe what she sees, recording the growth and process.
 Once the plant has grown, help your child identify the different parts of the plants and talk and learn about what those parts do.

 - Move It!: Go outside or stay inside to experiment with motion.
-Take a variety of objects, for example, a ball, a balloon, a paper airplane or a toy car and have them move in different ways.
-Slide them down a ramp, hill or stairs, push or throw them with different amounts of force or blow air on them.
-As your child does this, talk about the different speeds of the objects, what makes them go faster and slower and why this might be.
+Take a variety of objects (for example, a ball, a balloon, a paper airplane, or a toy car) and have them move in different ways.
+Slide them down a ramp, a hill, or stairs; push or throw them with different amounts of force; or blow air on them.
+As your child does this, talk about the different speeds of the objects, what makes them go faster and slower, and why this might be.

-Third grade social studies often emphasizes and teaches students about communities, both local and in the world as well as citizenship, leaders and governments and economic systems necessary in different communities.
-As students learn, think about and compare these aspects of different communities, they both learn more about the world around them as well as improve on their analysis, writing and reading skills.
-Third graders have the ability to understand the greater communities beyond their own as well as question and analyze the facts they learn, making social studies an ideal outlet for them to develop their critical thinking skills.
+Third grade social studies often emphasizes and teaches students about communities, both local and in the wider world, as well as citizenship, leaders and governments, and economic systems in different communities.
+As students learn, think about, and compare these aspects of different communities, they both learn more about the world around them as well as improve on their analysis, writing, and reading skills.
+Third graders have the ability to understand the greater communities beyond their own, as well as question and analyze the facts they learn, making social studies an ideal outlet for them to develop their critical thinking skills.
 Consult your child’s teacher to find out which specific communities and which specific aspects of the community will be covered.